MP Estate Planning UK

 When to review your will

 We recommend a review at least every five years and whenever circumstances change.
-Key triggers include marriage, new dependants, major health shifts and significant asset moves.
+Key triggers include marriage or remarriage (which revokes existing wills), divorce, new children or grandchildren, major health changes, and significant shifts in asset values or ownership.

-• Review after any change in family circumstances or finances.
+• Review after any change in family circumstances, relationships, or finances.

-• Update if you convert ownership or set up a trust.
+• Update if you sever a joint tenancy, set up a trust, or acquire significant new assets.

-• Ask your solicitor for written confirmation that title and will remain aligned.
+• Ask your solicitor for written confirmation that the Land Registry title, your will, and any trust deeds all remain aligned and consistent.

-“A periodic review keeps plans relevant and reduces the risk of surprise outcomes.”
+“A periodic review keeps plans relevant and reduces the risk of surprise outcomes.
+The law — like medicine — is broad.
+You wouldn’t want your GP doing surgery.
+Use a specialist.”

 ActionBenefitNext practical step

-Convert title to tenants in commonShare can pass under a will or trustContact solicitor; obtain lender consent
+Sever joint tenancy to tenants in commonYour share can pass under your will or into a trustInstruct a solicitor; obtain mortgage lender consent if needed

-Regular will reviewKeeps plan up to date with circumstancesReview every five years or after major events
+Regular will and trust reviewKeeps plan current with family changes and law updatesReview every five years or after major life events

 For practical guidance on dividing assets in blended families see divide assets in blended families.
 For tax details on property and inheritance, read inheritance tax on your property.